Financial Aid Process for Graduate Students

 Free Application for Federal Student Aid (FAFSA) – U.S. Citizens and Permanent Residents

 The FAFSA is used to determine your eligibility for federal loans.
-The 2017–2018 FAFSA can be completed online starting October 1, 2016.
-Learn more information about this application.
+The 2018–2019 FAFSA can be completed online starting October 1, 2017.
+Learn more about filing the FAFSA.

 Institutional Financial Aid Application